pollfish/flutter-plugin-magic-receipts/README.md

 ### **6.2. `bool incentiveMode`**

 Initializes Magic Receipts SDK in incentivised mode.
-This means that Magic Receipts Indicator will not be shown and the Magic Receipts offer wall will be automatically hidden until the publisher explicitly calls `.show()` function (The publisher should wait for the `wallLoadedListener` callback).
+This means that Magic Receipts Indicator will not be shown and the Magic Receipts offer wall will be automatically hidden until the publisher explicitly calls `.show()` function (The publisher should wait for the `MagicReceiptsWallLoadedListener` callback).
 This behaviour enables the option for the publisher, to show a custom prompt to incentivize the user to participate.

 <br/>

-<span style="text-decoration: underline">Kotlin:</span>

 ```dart
 MagicReceipts.initialize(